Get a gift in your mail

 Bosnia is safe as much as Croatia, so you can easily travel there if you are a female solo traveler or if you are a couple.

-It all depends if you are in Croatia and wish to visit Bosnia and Herzegovina and a couple of near cities such as Mostar, Sarajevo, Banja Luka.
+It all depends if you are in Croatia and wish to visit Bosnia and Herzegovina and a couple of near cities such as Mostar, Sarajevo, and Banja Luka.

-Either the situation I would recommend that you rent a car and just travel around Bosnia and enjoy the countryside and all the amazing cities that you can easily visit.
+In either situation I would recommend that you rent a car and just travel around Bosnia and enjoy the countryside and all the amazing cities that you can easily visit.

 Get a gift in your mail